Desktop app modernization: automatic tracking and predictable releases

 Modernization without stopping the product

-We cleaned up critical legacy areas step by step, without risky full rewrites and without blocking ongoing delivery.
+We cleaned up critical legacy areas step by step, without risky full rewrites and without blocking ongoing work.

 Release process and regression control